stsong0812/Email-Spam-Classifier/README.md

 Create a virtual environment (optional but recommended): It’s a good practice to create a virtual environment for Python projects.
 You can create one using the following command:

 `python -m venv .venv`

 Activate the virtual environment:

 On Windows:
 `.venv\Scripts\activate`

 On macOS/Linux:
 `source .venv/bin/activate`

 Install the required packages: Use the requirements.txt file to install the necessary libraries:

 `pip install -r requirements.txt`
 Prepare your dataset: Ensure you have a dataset of emails organized into ham (non-spam) and spam directories.
-Each directory should contain text files of emails.

-The dataset structure should look like this:

-dataset/
-├── ham/
-│   ├── email1.txt
-│   ├── email2.txt
-│   └── ...
-└── spam/
-    ├── email1.txt
-    ├── email2.txt
-    └── ...

 ## Usage
 Run the email preprocessor: Execute the email_preprocessor.py script to load and preprocess the emails: